section-engineering-education/engineering-education/content/articles/imbalanced-learn-python-package-for-machine-learning/index.md

 #### Random undersampling technique
 In the random undersampling technique, the "majority" class which is the `active` class will be reduced.
 This makes it have the same proportion as that of the "minority" class, which is the `inactive` class.

 The "majority" class has `330` data samples while the "minority" class has `132` data samples.
 Using this technique, the `330` data samples of the `active` class will be reduced to `132`.
-This will make the two classes to be balanced.
+This will make the two classes balanced.

 The random undersampling technique has functions and algorithms that balance the dataset.
 Let's import one of the functions.